cesanta/mongoose-os-smart-light/README.md

 Device management backend is mDash (the same that runs on https://dash.mongoose-os.com), the frontend is a PWA (progressive web app).
 Both are behind Nginx, which terminates SSL from devices and mobile apps.
+For the sake of simplicity, the SSL certificate management is avoided, and this reference plain WebSocket communication rather than WSS.
+For the production, SSL should be turned on.

 <img src="media/a1.png" class="mw-100" />